What is a study?

 Voting Age Study:

-Consensus meetings have started on the League's Voting Age Study.
-Now is the time to dive into the Voting Age Study as we prepare as an organization to develop our position on lowering the voting age.
-We ask that you: 1.)
-Read the study and 2.)
-Read the Consensus questions.
-This Consensus Question Packet is an integral part of the LWVME’s latest study on the evidence surrounding a call to lower the voting age.
-While this topic often elicits an immediate opinion either for or against, we are asking all members to approach this issue with an open mind and to carefully review the study committee’s research report and, time permitting, some of the suggested readings.
+Consensus meetings gave League members a space to dive into the Voting Age Study.
+The Consensus Question Packet is an integral part of the LWVME’s latest study on the evidence surrounding a call to lower the voting age.
+While this topic often elicits an immediate opinion either for or against, we asked all members to approach this issue with an open mind and to carefully review the study committee’s research report and, time permitting, some of the suggested readings.